common-workflow-language/user_guide/_extras/recommended-practices.md

 ---
-title: "Recommended CWL Practices"
+layout: page
-teaching: 0
+title: "Recommended Practices"
-exercises: 0
+permalink: /rec-practices/
 ---

 Below are a set of recommended good practices to keep in mind when writing a Common Workflow Language description for a tool or workflow.
 These guidelines are presented for consideration on a scale of usefulness: more is better, not all are required.